African Americans in Alabama: Voter registration

 In 1901, a new state constitution was created for Alabama.
-When the convention opened John M. Knox, the chairman of the constitutional convention, stated that “[W]hat is it we want to do?
-Why it is within the limits imposed by the Federal Constitution, to establish white supremacy in this State,”.
-Henry Fontaine Reese, a delegate from Selma, Alabama, stated that “When you pay $1.50 for a poll tax, in Dallas County, I believe you disenfranchise 10 Negroes.
-Give us this $1.50 for educational purposes and for the disenfranchisement of a vicious and useless class.”
+When the convention opened John M. Knox, the chairman of the constitutional convention, stated that "[W]hat is it we want to do?
+Why it is within the limits imposed by the Federal Constitution, to establish white supremacy in this State,".
+Henry Fontaine Reese, a delegate from Selma, Alabama, stated that "When you pay $1.50 for a poll tax, in Dallas County, I believe you disenfranchise 10 Negroes.
+Give us this $1.50 for educational purposes and for the disenfranchisement of a vicious and useless class."
 A poll tax, a literacy test, property requirements, and disqualification for certain criminal convictions were added to the constitution.
 Following the passage of the constitution black voter registration fell from more than 180,000 in 1900, to less than 3,000 in 1903.

 Following the passage of the Civil Rights Act of 1964 the percentage of black registered voters rose from 13.7% in 1960, to 61.3% by 1969.
 The highest percentage of voter registration between 1960 and 2004 reached its highest amount with 74.3% in 1998.

 Following the passage of the Voting Rights Act of 1965 the United States Department of Justice blocked over one hundred voting policy changes in Alabama from 1969 to 2008, and had over eight hundred changed or withdrawn.

 On July 25, 2019, Alabama Secretary of State John Merrill announced that 94% of all eligible Alabamians and 96% all of eligible black people in Alabama were registered to vote.
 However, according to the United States Census Bureau only 69% of all eligible Alabamians and 67.4% of all black people in Alabama were registered to vote.

+Education

+The Lincoln Normal School was one of the oldest HBCUs (historically black colleges and universities) in the United States, it was opened two years after the American Civil War in 1867 and closed in 1970.

+The Burrell Academy was a primary school located in Selma, Alabama, established in 1869.
+It was the first Black school in the city of Selma, and it burned down in a suspicious fire in 1900.
+In 1903, the Burrell Academy was rebuilt by the American Missionary Association (A.M.A), which had decided to move the building to Florence, Alabama and rename it the Burrell Normal School.

+The Calhoun Colored School, active from 1892 to 1945, was a private boarding and day school for Black students in Calhoun, Lowndes County, Alabama.